-If you’ve ever worked hard to bake a cake from scratch (or from a mix) then you know how frustrating it can be to have your cake stick to the pan.
-Well, I have made a lot of cakes, so let me share with you the best method to grease your cake tin so your cake will release perfectly every time.
+If you've ever worked hard to bake a cake from scratch (or from a mix) then you know how frustrating it can be to have your cake stick to the pan.
+Well, I have made a lot of cakes, so let me tell you how to grease a pan so your cake will release perfectly every time.

 - Begin with a clean and dry metal baking pan.